claygeo/dungeon-crawler/README.md

 ## Game Overview

-In **Curaleaf Shooter**, you play as a Curaleaf agent exploring a grid-based dungeon teeming with rival cannabis brand enemies like AYR, Fluent, and Cookies.
+In **Dungeon Shooter**, you play as a agent exploring a grid-based dungeon teeming with rival cannabis brand enemies like AYR, Fluent, and Cookies.
 Your goal is to survive, rack up points, and progress by defeating enemies and collecting items.
 Every 10th room, you’ll face the formidable Trulieve Swarm boss, a challenging encounter with swarm mechanics and projectiles.

 Built with Phaser 3’s physics engine, the game delivers smooth movement and collisions, paired with a retro aesthetic featuring ASCII-like tile visuals and branded sprites.